Great Wall Wingle: Safety

-The African version of the Steed 5 with no airbags and no ABS received 0 stars for adult occupants and 1 star for toddlers from Global NCAP in 2020 (similar to Latin NCAP 2013).
+The African version of the Steed 5 with no airbags and no ABS received 0 stars for adult occupants and 1 star for toddlers from Global NCAP 1.0 in 2020 (similar to Latin NCAP 2013).

-The Chinese-made Wingle 5 in its most basic version for Latin America with 2 airbags, no pretensioners, and no ESC obtained 0 stars from Latin NCAP in 2021 under its new protocol (similar to Euro NCAP 2014).
+The Chinese-made Wingle 5 in its most basic version for Latin America with 2 airbags, no pretensioners, and no ESC obtained 0 stars from Latin NCAP 3.0 in 2021 (similar to Euro NCAP 2014).

+The Great Wall V240 received 2 out of 5 stars in ANCAP testing.

 Wingle 6 (2014–2021)

 In April 2014, the new Wingle 6 was introduced, featuring amongst other things LED headlights, a rear differential lock, reversing camera and parking sensors, and a tire pressure monitoring system.
-It is powered by the same 2.0-litre diesel and 2.4-litre petrol engines as the Wingle 5.
+It is powered by the same 2.0-liter diesel and 2.4-liter petrol engines as the Wingle 5.

 The updated Wingle 6 was released in Australia in 2017, with only the 2.0 L diesel engine available.

 As of 2021, production has ended on the Wingle 6.

+Safety

-Wingle 7 (2018-2022)
+Wingle 7 (2018–present)

-The Wingle (风骏) 7 is a pick-up truck manufactured by the Chinese company Great Wall Motors since 2018.
+The Wingle series received a new variant with a major update called the Wingle 7 in 2018.
+Just like the other Wingle series pickup, the Wingle 7 is also a pick-up truck manufactured by the Chinese company Great Wall Motors since 2018.
+The Wingle 7 is offered as a standard bed model with short wheel base and a long bed variant with long wheel base.
+The Wingle 7 is only available with a 2.0 liter GW4D20D diesel engine producing a maximum output of 143 hp and 315 Nm mated to a 6-speed manual transmission with four wheel drive available.